eggjs/egg-security/README.md

 ```

 Commonly used `data-xx` property is not in the whitelist, so it will be filtered.
-So please check the applicable scenarios for `shtml`, it usually used for richtext submmited by user.
+So please check the applicable scenarios for `shtml`, it is usually used for rich-text submitted by user.

-A usage error will limit functions, also affect the performance of the server.
+A usage error will limit functions, and also affect the performance of the server.
 Such scenes are generally forums, comments, etc.

 Even if the forum does not support the HTML content input, do not use this helper, you can directly use `escape` instead.